Join the E-Newsletter – Notes on City Council

 Local Decision Making

-Connections between First Nation governments and municipalities, and between the other levels of government, reflect our shared stakes in the land and water on which our region depends for survival and prosperity demonstrate the importance in managing natural resources at the local and regional level.
+Connections between First Nation governments and municipalities, and between the other levels of government, reflect that have all have a shared stake in the land and water on which all coastal communities depend on for survival and prosperity.
+The importance of these connections demonstrate the importance in managing natural resources at the local and regional level.
+Local control and local decision making over regional resources and economic development is one essential ingredient for building a strong local economy for Prince Rupert.

 Prince Rupert is located in the territory of the Ts’msyen and the region around the city neighbours the territories of the Nisga’a, Haida, Tlingit, Heiltsuk, Haisla, and Wet’suwet’en.
 Given this, the local government of the City of Prince Rupert should continue to work closely with Ts’msyen governments and communities, and with other First Nation governments and communities to build an economy based in respectful and sustainable use of land and sea resources.

-• Continue to work with governments and communities of the Ts’msyen and other First Nations to build respectful economic relationships that help sustain the local and regional economy and that develop the region as a whole – based in respect and reciprocity.
+- Continue to work with governments and communities of the Ts’msyen and neighbouring First Nations to build respectful economic relationships that help sustain the local and regional economy and that develop the region as a whole — based in respect and reciprocity

 Climate Change

 Greenhouse gases from other parts of the world impact our climate, just as much as do the emissions contributed by us.
-Again, how we manage building an economy, trading with the world, and sustaining our communities will be complex process with tradeoffs.
-But we must manage these tradeoffs with honesty and integrity, and face the realities of climate change with open eyes so we can respond in ways that protect our communities from damage.
+Again, how we manage building an economy, trading with the world, and sustaining our communities will be complex process with many tradeoffs.
+We must manage these tradeoffs with honesty and integrity, and face the realities of climate change head on and with open eyes, so that we respond in ways that protect our communities from damage.

 Quality of Life